Índio Gigante: History

 The Índio Gigante originated in Brazil around the late 1980s or early 1990s in the states of Minas Gerais and Goiás.

-It was created by crossbreeding large gamecocks — "Malayoid" breeds such as the Shamo and the Malay — with caipira chickens (rustic mixed breeds); Plymouth Rocks also may have been used in these crosses.
-Over time, breeders selected the largest specimens, resulting in the current animals.
+It was created by crossbreeding large gamecocks — "Malayoid" breeds such as the Shamo and the Malay — with caipira chickens (rustic mixed breeds).

 Currently, the Índio Gigante has a defined standard and a Brazilian association — Associação Brasileira de Criadores de Índio Gigante (ABRACIG) — to better organize the continuation and genetic improvement of the breed.
 Within the 2020s, ABRACIG expects the Índio Gigante to receive official recognition as the first pure breed of chicken to originate from Brazil.

 "Índio Gigante" is Portuguese for "Indian Giant"; "Índio" (Indian) in Brazil refers to indigenous Brazilians and their culture (see also Native American name controversy).

 Characteristics

-To be considered an Índio Gigante, the rooster should be at least 105 centimeters (1.05 meters), with a minimum weight of 4.5 kilograms as an adult, and the hen should be at least 90 centimeters, with a minimum weight of 3 kilograms as an adult.
-In addition to these most striking and visible characteristics, there are characteristics such as plumage, beak, etc., which must be observed according to the official standard.

-The measurement of the size of the animal is made from the tip of the nail of the middle finger of the paw to the tip of the beak holding the chicken so that it is fully stretched, usually horizontally, because in this position it is usually calm and easier to measure.

-The tallest roosters from elite genetics can reach 124 centimeters.
+Varieties

+Within the Índio Gigante breed, varieties have emerged in addition to the main type:

+Índio Gigante Urubu (Giant Indian Vulture): Differ from the standard by having black feathers, face, legs, comb, skin and wattles.

+Polaca Gigante (Giant Polish): Differ from the standard by having bare necks.

+Raçudo Gigante: Differ from the standard by having short beaks giving the appearance of a "round" head.